 ‘In general, and obviously when I was like 13 and 14, I was still playing poppy kiss chase on the playground.
 Where if you go into schools now it’s just completely changed’ (Sadia, Prevent CSE worker, previously police officer).

 There is much to unpack in these observations.
 In effect, practitioners such as Mark and Sadia are using their own past experiences and referents as comparative compasses against which to measure exposure to risk for young people in contemporary society.
 Both express discomfort about the sexual behaviour of young people, contrasting a relatively innocent past with a frivolous and promiscuous present.
 While Sadia infers that there has been a general sexual acceleration within culture, Mark raises specific concerns about the ways in which new technologies - in this case mobile phone applications - expose young people to risks of being reputationally compromised.

 These types of concerns have been relatively widespread in the media and in policy circles, with the effects of ‘sexting’ by young people being a subject of controversy.
-While not constituting a full-blown ‘moral panic’ in Cohen’s terms (1972), sexting has indubitably become a contemporary meme attaching to a range of anxieties and fears.
-As Hall, et al. (1978) posited, Western capitalist societies have historically been marked by a tendency to over-react to what are perceived to be dangerous crises.
-There are no shortage of examples of moral introspection throughout time - many of which have involved scrutiny of the troubling behaviours of young people - from mods and rockers, to rave culture and ‘necknomination’ (see Cohen, 1972; Thompson and Greek, 2012; Burgess and Moore, 2017).
+While not constituting a full-blown ‘moral panic’ in Cohen’s terms (1972), sexting has indubitably become a contemporary meme attaching to a range of anxieties and fears that appear to have some influence over the way in which practitioners identify CSE and its associated risks.
+Over-reacting to what is perceived as a dangerous crisis, of course, is nothing new.
+As Hall, et al. (1978) posited, there are no shortage of examples of moral introspection throughout time - many of which have involved scrutiny of the troubling behaviours of young people - from mods and rockers, to rave culture and ‘necknomination’ (see Cohen, 1972; Thompson and Greek, 2012; Burgess and Moore, 2017).
 Building on the work of Cohen (1972) and Hall et al. (1978), as Pearson (1983) observed, we can trace a ‘history of respectable fears’ involving adopting a position of righteous indignation and casting back to an imagined ‘golden age’ which occurred ‘before the rot set in’.
 This imagined golden age is invariably twenty years hence, providing sufficient time for memories to fade and rose-tinted spectacles to be donned.
 Aligning to erroneous ideas that ‘bad behaviour’ is rife and responses to it are ineffectual, ‘respectable fears’ vector anxieties about a society whose once secure, stable moral core is perceived to be increasingly under threat.
 Those presumed to most threaten this core are invariably unruly and feckless youth (see Pearson, 1983).
 Considering the pervasiveness of these fears in a context in which discourses of sexual victimisation are prescient may, arguably, lead to public perceptions of the risk of CSE being out of kilter with its prevalence (see Jackson, 2006).

 Technology as a social bad?
 The internet, pornography and social media